Rose Scented Beer Is Coming, Changing Happy Hour Forever

 The research, which was just published in science journal mBio[D1] , gives brewers a new palette of yeasts to create a range of novel beers.
 While brewers already cultivate different yeasts for different beers, the underlying genetics that allow yeasts to produce distinct aromas is mostly unknown and not well studied.
 Yeasts can produce more than 500 unique scents and flavors, says Foulquié-Moreno, which means the potential beer menu of the future just got very diverse.

-“There aren’t that many labs out there doing yeast and flavor work related to brewing yeast,” Christopher Curtin, a brewing microbiologist at the University of Oregon who wasn’t involved in the research, said.
+“There aren’t that many labs out there doing yeast and flavor work related to brewing yeast,” Christopher Curtin, a brewing microbiologist at Oregon State University who wasn’t involved in the research, said.
 “It has a potentially significant impact if it makes brewers think about an additional flavor that they can get out of their yeast.”

 For the rose beer, the team had to determine which genes control the production of the rose scent molecule, phenylethyl acetate.
 The first step was breeding a unique yeast strain from two genetically similar parents.
 Neither of the parent yeasts produced the rose scent, but the offspring of the hybrid yeast did.
 So the team sequenced the entire genomes of both parents and the offspring of the hybrid strains.
 By comparing the genomes, they were able to determine which genes took a different form in the hybrids to create the rose scent.
 It turned out that there were, actually, two genes that combined to produce high amounts of rose scent.